laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ## Features
 - Integrated battery power supply
-- Built-in audio interface
+- Built-in audio amplifier
 - Direct mounting on QMX+ PCB
-- Compact and efficient design
+- Compact , easy to assemble and efficient design

 ## Installation
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin eget tortor risus.
-Vivamus magna justo, lacinia eget consectetur sed, convallis at tellus.
+- This project is a prototype for now.
+Real life testing is not done yet.

 ## Photos
 ![Placeholder Image](path/to/image1.jpg)